Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 The Thunder's opening night starting lineup of Russell Westbrook, Andre Roberson, Paul George, Steven Adams and Anthony were plus-14.1 points per 100 possessions last season.
 During a much-discussed 21-8 stretch of the season, the net rating soared to plus-24.5.

-Naturally, any lineup with the two Thunder All-Stars will boost a lot of numbers.
+Naturally, the two Thunder All-Stars will boost the numbers of any lineup.
 But the Thunder were winning, and Anthony played a role in that as a third scorer who opened up the floor for others.
 To say that he never worked in OKC isn't accurate.

 However, the wheels began to come off in February.